Conference Funding

 - Faculty involvement in the project

+- Letter of Recommendation.
 One academic letter of recommendation is required from a Harvard-affiliated faculty member familiar with both the student’s research project and plans to present at the conference.
-At minimum, the recommendation should:- confirm support for the conference presentation; and
+The recommender does not need to be the direct supervisor of the research project if the research was conducted with a non-Harvard faculty member.
+The recommendation should:

 - comment on the status of the research project and the student’s preparedness to present the work.

-Submit a current resume (maximum one page) describing significant activities, achievements, and experiences. - Current Unofficial Transcript
+- Current Resume.
+Submit a current resume (maximum one page) describing significant activities, achievements, and experiences.

-Download and upload a current unofficial transcript from my.harvard.edu.
+- Current Unofficial Transcript.
+Upload a current unofficial transcript from my.harvard.edu.